 The words "data" and "information" are often used interchangeably, but they are not the same.
-Data are raw facts that can be measured or described and without analysis or context is not useful.
+Data are raw facts that can be measured or described and without analysis or context are not useful.
 For example, water quality measurements may find a dissolved oxygen concentration of 3 parts per million (ppm) in a particular location.
 That is data.
 Managers cannot use that fact to make decisions.
 Information is created when data is analyzed, processed and placed into a context.
 Trout need at least 6 ppm to survive so the particular location mentioned above is not suitable for trout.
 That is information managers can use to decide whether or not to stock trout.

 The intent of this assessment is to identify information needs.
 This section of the report describes data to determine its utility for decision-making.
 Much of this data has been analyzed and processed to answer specific questions, but it may not support decision-making on other issues.
 Some of it can be placed into a different context and used.
 In some cases, a lot of data exists on a particular topic, but the analysis tools are not sophisticated enough to process the data into information.
 The utility of most of this information depends on consistent monitoring.
-The Mississippi River is a dynamic system and conditions change over time.
+The Mississippi River is a dynamic system.
 Models are constantly being developed, adjusted, and improved.
-The need for better analysis tools may be part of the information needed.
+Better analytic tools are a river information need.